General terms and conditions (GTC)

 9.1 PREVENCY is entitled to modify and adapt the contractual conditions at any time, while maintaining the contractual services.
-This shall be done exclusively and only to ensure the smooth running of the contractual relationship and the optimal use of PREVENCY’s offer or if a change in the legal situation, supreme court rulings or market conditions or technical changes as well as further developments or other equivalent reasons make a modification or adjustment necessary and such a modification or adjustment does not unreasonably disadvantage the client. section 315 of the German Civil Code (BGB) shall apply in addition.
+This shall be done exclusively and only to ensure the smooth operation of the contractual relationship and the optimal use of PREVENCY’s offer or if a change in the legal situation, supreme court rulings or market conditions or technical changes as well as further developments or other equivalent reasons make a modification or adjustment necessary and such a modification or adjustment does not unreasonably disadvantage the client.
+Section 315 of the German Civil Code (BGB) shall apply in addition.

-10. Liability for defects and warranty
+- Liability for defects and warranty

 11.1 PREVENCY shall be liable for intent and gross negligence in accordance with the statutory provisions.

-12. Force majeure
+- Force majeure

-12.2 Force majeure shall be deemed to exist in particular if it is an event that is beyond the control of the parties.
-For example, force majeure exists in the event of war, civil war, war-like events, acts of terrorism, political unrest and/or the use of chemical, biological, biochemical substances and/or nuclear energy.
-Force majeure shall also be deemed to exist in the event of pandemics, epidemics, plagues or similar risks of disease and/or in the event of natural disasters (storms, hurricanes, earthquakes or floods, etc.) or the consequences thereof.
-Furthermore, force majeure shall also be deemed to exist in the event of governmental, official or other public-law interventions and measures such as ordinances, orders, general decrees, etc., for which the parties are not responsible and which prevent the performance of the contract.
+12.2 Force majeure shall be deemed to exist in particular if it is an event beyond the control of the parties.
+For example, force majeure shall be deemed to exist in the event of war, civil war, warlike events, acts of terrorism, political unrest and/or use of chemical, biological, biochemical substances and/or nuclear energy.
+Force majeure shall also exist in the event of pandemics, epidemics, plagues or similar dangers of disease and/or in the event of natural disasters (storms, hurricanes, earthquakes or floods, etc.) or consequential effects based thereon.
+Furthermore, force majeure shall also be deemed to exist if governmental, official or other public-law interventions and measures such as ordinances, orders, general decrees, etc., for which the parties are not responsible, occur that stand in the way of the execution of the contract.

-12.3 Finally, force majeure exists in the event of technical problems with the internet that cannot be influenced by one of the parties.
+12.3 Finally, force majeure shall be deemed to exist in the event of technical problems of the Internet beyond the control of either party.

 12.4 Each Party shall immediately notify the other Party of the occurrence of a Force Majeure event.

-13. Final provisions
+- Final provisions

 13.1 These GTC and the contract shall be governed in all respects by the laws of the Federal Republic of Germany, excluding the UN Convention on Contracts for the International Sale of Goods and excluding German conflict of laws provisions.
-If copies of these GTC or the contract have been made in languages other than German, only the German version is binding for PREVENCY and the client.
+If copies of these GTC or the contract have been made in languages other than German, only the German version shall be binding for PREVENCY and the client.

 13.4 The place of jurisdiction for all obligations, including all payment obligations, for both parties is the registered office of PREVENCY, provided that the client is a merchant, a legal entity under public law or a special fund under public law or has no general place of jurisdiction in Germany.
 However, PREVENCY reserves the right to initiate legal proceedings also at the general place of jurisdiction of the client or at the place of performance of the services of PREVENCY.
-Overriding statutory provisions, in particular on exclusive jurisdiction, shall remain unaffected.
+Overriding legal provisions, in particular regarding exclusive jurisdiction, remain unaffected.

-13.5 Unless otherwise agreed, clause 13.4 shall apply accordingly to the place of performance.
+13.5 Unless otherwise agreed, Clause 13.4 shall apply accordingly to the place of performance.